mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 ### Enable an editor to create custom roles

-By default, only a Grafana Server Admin can create and manage custom roles.
+By default, only a Mosaicoo Server Admin can create and manage custom roles.
 If you want your `Editors` to do the same, [update the `Editor` basic role permissions]({{< ref "./manage-rbac-roles.md#update-basic-role-permissions" >}}).
 There are two ways to achieve this:

 - Add the `fixed:roles:writer` role permissions to the `basic:editor` role using the `role > from` list of your provisioning file: